carbeck/ayerigrammar/README.md

 **WARNING**: This is work heavily in progress!
 Things may still be a little rough around the edges, especially the parts currently worked on:

 * Phrase structures (source: `chapters/syntax.tex`)
-    1. Noun phrases
+    1. Noun- and determiner phrases
-    2. Determiner phrases

 Table of Contents
 =================